 We all experience some degree of inflammation from time to time.
 It’s our body’s natural reaction to foreign invaders such as microbes, allergens, pollen, or chemicals.
 This is actually one way our body works to protect us and keep all systems running smoothly.

 However, when inflammation gets out of control or becomes chronic, our bodies suffer the consequences.
-Cancer, heart disease, arthritis, and Alzheimer’s disease have all been linked to chronic inflammation.
+Cancer [source], cardiovascular disease [source], arthritis [source], Alzheimer disease [source], and many other chronic health conditions have all been linked to chronic inflammation.

-The best way to avoid inflammation is to prevent it altogether, and one of the most efficient ways to achieve this is by following an anti-inflammatory diet.
-By avoiding certain food that are known to cause inflammation and focusing on those that work against it, we can keep our bodies in tip top shape!
+The best way to avoid inflammation is to prevent it altogether, and one of the most efficient ways to achieve this is by following an anti-inflammatory diet [source].
+By avoiding certain foods that are known to cause inflammation and focusing on those that work against it, we can keep our bodies in tip-top shape!

 Here are 9 foods to avoid when you’re eating an anti-inflammatory diet.